MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/walkthrough-receiving-and-putting-away-in-advanced-warehousing.md

     Proceed to create the second purchase order.

 5. Choose the **New** action.
-6. Create a purchase order for supplier 20000 on the work date (January 23) with the following purchase order lines.
+6. Create a purchase order for vendor 20000 on the work date (January 23) with the following purchase order lines.

     |Item|Location code|Quantity|
     |----------|-------------------|--------------|